richardschneider/net-mdns/README.md

 - Targets Framework 4.6.1, .NET Standard 1.4 and 2.0
 - Supports IPv6 and IPv4 platforms
 - CI on Circle (Debian GNU/Linux), Travis (Ubuntu Xenial and OSX) and AppVeyor (Windows Server 2016)
-- Periodically checks for new network interfaces
+- Detects new and/or removed network interfaces

 ## Getting started